-Bedroom 2: Zip and Link beds (can be king-size or twin), wardrobe, chest of drawers, TV with Freeview.
+Bedroom 2: Zip and Link beds (can be king-size or twin on request), wardrobe, chest of drawers, TV with Freeview.
 Limited head height to one side of the bed.

-Bedroom 3: Zip and Link beds (can be king-size or twin), hanging space for clothes, chest of drawers, TV with Freeview.
+Bedroom 3: Zip and Link beds (can be king-size or twin on request), hanging space for clothes, chest of drawers, TV with Freeview.
 Limited head height to one side of the bed.

 Bathroom: Bath, separate large shower, toilet, washbasin.